bdbai/nyquest/presets/default/README.md

 - `async`: Enable async support for backends and [`nyquest`].
 - `blocking`: Enable blocking support for backends and [`nyquest`].
 - `multipart`: Enable multipart form support for backends and [`nyquest`].
+- `auto-register`: Automatically register the backend before program startup using [`ctor`](https://docs.rs/ctor).
+Recommended to be used in tests and examples.

 Refer to the backends' documentation for more optional features.
 For example, enable `charset-defaults` for [`nyquest-backend-curl`] to perform encoding conversion automatically